What to Do When Someone Has Passed Away

 *This list is for information purposes only, may not be comprehensive and may contain outdated information.
 It does not constitute legal advice and is not intended to provide specific advice about your particular situation.

-- Obtain a death certificate from Service Canada.
+- Obtain a death certificate.

 - Determine who is executor or administrator of estate